389ds/389ds.github.io/docs/389ds/design/dbgen-design.md

                         instead of "uid"
   --localize            Localize the LDIF data --ldif-file LDIF_FILE
                         The LDIF file name.
-Default is "/tmp/dbgen.ldif"
+Default location is the server's LDIF directory using the name 'users.ldif'
 ```

 <br>